McTavishLab/GradPhylo/docs/mrbayes.html.md

 # Resources

 -   The data files for the lab can be found [here](http://phylo.bio.ku.edu/sisg2014/algaemb.nex).
--   MrBayes is installed on my lab's workstations and is available using the command ``mb``.
+-   MrBayes is installed on the cluster and is available using the command ``mb``.
 -   You can also download MrBayes for your personal machine from [here](http://nbisweden.github.io/MrBayes/).